vmarissaann/CacheSimulation/README.md

 <p>In the case of the random sequence, the positive integer <i>x</i> that determines the range of numbers produced affects the hit rate.
 As <i>x</i> increases, the hit rate tends to decrease as there are more unique numbers to choose from, reducing the likelihood of choosing a number that is already present in the cache.
 Moreover, it was observed that a cache may not be filled up regardless of whether it is less or more than 32.
 This is due to the nature of random sequencing and the size of <i>x</i>.</p>

 <p>Lastly, it is observed in mid-repeat blocks that the cache is initially filled with misses.
 However, as the sequence repeats until <i>n</i>-1, all subsequent iterations become hits.
 Moving from <i>n</i>-1 to 2<i>n</i> introduces misses again as these blocks have not been placed into the cache before.
-The cache hit rate then starts to fluctuate due to the random replacement algorithm.</p>
+As this sequence repeats three more times, the cache hit rate then starts to fluctuate due to the random replacement algorithm replacing the blocks in the cache memory randomly.</p>

 ## References
 <p>Knuth, D. E. (1970).
 The art of computer programming.
 Volume 2:  Seminumerical algorithms. <i>American Mathematical Monthly, 77</i>(8), 900. https: //doi.org/10.2307/2317055</p>